Aviace/SWOC-4-Quepay/README.md

 # SWOC-4-Quepay
-Mentor Project | New features proposed compared to general UPI apps.
+Mentor Project | Stay Tuned For the project idea...